War of the Robots / Robots / Reactor / La Guerra dei Robot (1978) -*½

 Hah.
 What the Trissi computer doesn’t know is that the inhabitants of the planet Anthor have taken to kidnapping Azarites, surgically modifying their eyes so that they can see normally under Anthorian atmospheric conditions (it’s kind of a long story), and either pressing them into service as slave labor, or keeping them on hand to serve as live organ banks from which their nearly immortal masters can extract replacement parts as needed.
 The former fate befell Kuba (Aldo Canti, from Yeti: Giant of the 20th Century and The Wild, Wild Planet), the Azarite headman, during his youth, and he’s still hopping mad about it.
 Kuba and his people assume that the Trissi astronauts are Anthorians, and thus stage a massive ambush against them.
 Only the arrival of the real Anthorians bails Boyd and his people out, at which point the Earthlings use their superior firepower to bail out Kuba and the Azarites.
 And yes, the Anthorians are indeed those identical blond guys we saw abduct Carr and Lois before— or, more accurately, the blond guys are the Anthorians’ robot soldiers.
 Kuba takes a much more amiable attitude toward the Trissi crew after he’s seen them massacre the Anthorian slave-raiding party.
 In fact, when he hears that Boyd is on a mission against Anthor himself, Kuba volunteers to lead him into the Anthorian imperial palace, which he had spent years laboring to construct.

 A major and unpleasant surprise awaits Boyd on Anthor, however.
 Don’t ask me how or why, but the Anthorians have decided to make Lois their empress, and Professor Carr has gone Durand Durand on us.
 The aliens want Carr’s nearly perfected life-creating technique for the same reason they want the Azarites’ organs— their medical scientists may technically have solved the problem of death, but they never could figure out a way to overcome the effects of entropy on the humanoid body.
 Carr’s system, if successful, would permit the Anthorians to replace their worn-out parts without having to steal new ones from people who aren’t done using them yet, and thus they’re offering him far more support for his project than he ever would have received back on Earth.
 Now a reasonable person would notice immediately that Carr is laboring in effect to eliminate the circumstances that cause the Anthorians to behave like the bad guys, and that he therefore ought to be classed even more firmly as one of the good guys now that he has “defected” to “their” side.
 A reasonable person would also see at once that there’s really no need for Carr to go back to Earth if he doesn’t want to— all he need do is give Boyd instructions for shutting down the reactor, which Boyd could then pass along to Dr. Wilkes.
 Neither Captain Boyd nor the makers of War of the Robots are reasonable people, however, so the Trissi astronauts now endeavor to drag Carr back home against his will.
 Lois, meanwhile, is even less reasonable than that.
 First she betrays both Carr and her “subjects” by injecting the professor with some manner of temporary zombie drug, freeing Boyd and his people from the dungeon to which Carr had ordered them confined, and helping them smuggle herself and Carr alike back to the Trissi.
 But at the same time, she gives Carr a disintegrator device, enabling him to assassinate Paul (Venatino Venantini, from The Libertine and Black Emanuelle), the Trissi’s doctor, and make his escape from sickbay as soon as the injection wears off.
 Then she turns around and murders Carr before he has a chance to go anywhere at all (this time betraying him, the Anthorians, and the people of Earth all at once!), and stages a mutiny with the help of a squad of android soldiers.
 (No, I have no idea how those got aboard the Trissi, either.)
 Finally, when some sharp and timely shooting by Julie turns the tables on the mutiny, Lois flees the ship through an airlock, rendezvous with a conveniently passing Anthorian vessel, and then leads a huge alien fleet in a direct invasion of Terrestrial space.
-At this point, I can conclude only that Lois must be a direct descendant of Lisa from The Room.
+At this point, I can conclude only that Lois must be a lineal descendant of Lisa from The Room.